 The Holmes desktop air purifier I showed earlier is an example I can use.
 It’s it’s more of a budget model.
 However, in this case, Holmes does specify it can trap contaminants down to 2 microns (2uM) in size.

 While that’s poor in comparison to a real HEPA filter, it’s still ok for some purposes.
-For example, for larger particles like dust mites, household dust, hair, and so forth it can work.
+For example, for larger particles like dust mites, household dust, hair, and so forth it can work just fine.

 Honestly, this kind of information is not for the average person and leaves too much room for making a bad buying decision in my opinion.

-If you’re on a tight budget and your air problems aren’t more demanding they are a possibility to consider.
+If you’re on a tight budget and your air problems aren’t demanding they’re an option to consider.

 However, a better purifier with a real HEPA and carbon filter can be bought for around $50 these days.

 As they look very similar to each other, you can’t rely on your eyes alone.
-And as I mentioned earlier, because of clever marketing you may be mislead to think HEPA-type purifiers are just as good as the real thing.
-When in fact they aren’t!
+As I mentioned earlier, because of clever marketing you may be mislead to think HEPA-type purifiers are just as good as the real thing.

 To recap, here are the most critical points to keep in mind when comparing HEPA type vs true HEPA purifiers:

 - “HEPA-type” filters are not standardized and cannot match the performance of true HEPA purifiers.
 Often they don’t disclose the minimum particle size they can work well for.
-This means they’re not a good choice generally.
+This means they’re not a good choice generally but in some cases they’re ok to use.

 - True HEPA purifiers are verified to meet demonstrated performance.
 They’re standardized and must meet the 99.9% efficiency / 0.3uM particle size quality standard.

-I’ve got a great list of some of the best true HEPA purifiers you can buy today here.
+Speaking of money – got a budget?
+I’ve got a great list of some of the best air purifiers under $100 here.